 Traveling gun systems consist of a large sprinkler (big gun) mounted on a wheeled cart that is mechanically moved across the field, spraying water.
 The big guns typically discharge between 100 and 600 gpm and will irrigate a radius of from 80 to 250 feet.
 There are two types of traveling gun systems: cable-tow travelers and hose-pull travelers.

-A cable-tow traveler consists of a large sprinkler mounted on a gun cart and a large, flexible hose, one end of which is attached to the gun cart and the other end to a pipe supplying water from the water source.
+A cable-tow traveler consists of a large sprinkler mounted on a gun cart and a large, flexible hose — one end of which is attached to the gun cart and the other end to a pipe supplying water from the water source.
 The machine propels itself through the field by winding a steel cable around a drum or pulley mounted on the gun cart.
-Power to propel the cable winch may be supplied by a water motor, water piston, water turbine or auxiliary engine.
-The depth of water application is varied by varying the speed of the cable winch.
+Power to propel the cable winch may be supplied by a water motor, water piston, water turbine, or auxiliary engine.
+The depth of water application is varied by changing the speed of the cable winch.

 The cable-tow traveler is a versatile machine and can be used on a variety of crops and field sizes and slopes.
 For most crops (except low growing crops like peanuts), an alleyway is required for the machine.
 This alley or travel lane may be as little as 6 feet wide for smaller machines or as much as 16 feet wide for larger machines.
 Clear the travel lane of rocks and other abrasive materials that could damage the hose.
 Typical travel lane spacings are given in Table 1.